Tokomaru Bay Wharf

 Extent of List Entry

-Sec 1 Blk IVA Tokomaru SD (CT GS3A/716), Gisborne Land District
+Sec 1 Blk IVA Tokomaru SD (RT GS3A/716), Gisborne Land District

 The Tokomaru Bay Wharf at Waima, Tokomaru Bay was built in 1940, replacing an earlier structure.
 The success of the Tokomaru Freezing Works had necessitated the continued expansion of the wharf since 1911; however, the disestablishment of the Tokomaru Bay Freezing Works in 1952 meant that the wharf was no longer utilised to any great capacity.
 Tokomaru Bay Wharf has historical and social significance as a recognisable remnant of a once thriving industry in Waima.
 The wharf is part of an interwoven group of structures that stand testament to the freezing works and shipping industries.
 These large-scale industries once provided jobs for hundreds of people in the Tokomaru Bay area.
 The continued expansion and rebuilding of the wharf shows how shipping monopolised transport in the Tairawhiti region and how the improvement of road transport links in the mid-twentieth century compromised the viability of water transport.
 Tokomaru Bay Wharf has aesthetic significance as a much photographed and recognisable landmark in the bay.